Table of Contents

 Star Removal and Reduction

 In some cases, such as when photographing the Veil Nebula, the background stars are very overwhelming and drown the image in a sea of light, which hides the nebula from the eye.
-Removing some of these stars or reducing their brightness can bring out the details in the nebula or galaxy in your image.
+Removing some of these stars or reducing their brightness can bring out the details in the galaxy in your image or nebula.

 Below, I have tried to show how much difference this can make and how it can improve your astrophotography images by conducting a test.
-I love to hear what you think.
+I’d love to hear what you think.

 Test Comparing Image Created with Star Removal and Reduction with Image Without This Technique